You’re using one of your three free stories.

 While the technology offers assistance, physicians are still the foundation of the evaluation.

-“The area of flagged concern is always and must be validated by a physician,” Dr. Beilis says.
+“The area of flagged concern is always and must be validated by a physician,” Dr. Beilis said.
 “The AI is not reading the mammogram.
 Artificial intelligence solutions are simply a solution in our toolkit helping the physician escalate areas of concern for rapid evaluation.
 If the AI highlights an area, and the radiologist agrees that it is a true concern, then we move forward with the next steps of evaluation with the patient.”

 AI immediacy

-The system is so fast that it can produce results in mere minutes and quickly notify a radiologist of an area of possible abnormality, Dr. Beilis says.
+The system is so fast that it can produce results in mere minutes and quickly notify a radiologist of an area of possible abnormality, Dr. Beilis said.
 Sometimes a radiologist can even let a patient know before she leaves the imaging area that further testing will be necessary.
 The patient can get this care as quickly as possible, often that very same day.

 AI accuracy

 In WellSpan’s testing of the AI tool, it detected more patients who had an area of concern that needed to be examined more closely.
 Previously, a mammogram showed an area of concern in about 5.5 patients out of 1,000.
-But with AI, the hope is to increase that number to 8 out of 1,000.
+But with AI, the hope is to increase that number to eight out of 1,000.

 The Swedish study also had another important result: the use of AI did not increase false positives, or mammograms that appear to have a concerning result, but no cancer is found in the breast.
 Similarly, WellSpan found its callback rate to patients for areas of concern decreased with the tool.

-“We want to make sure we don’t call back people who don’t need to be called back,” Dr. Beilis says.
+“We want to make sure we don’t call back people who don’t need to be called back,” Dr. Beilis said.
 “We don’t want to call back people and cause angst or agitation that is not necessary.”

 The AI tool also is helpful in reading mammograms of those with dense breasts, which is determined by the tissue makeup of breasts.
 Women with more glandular and fibrous connective tissue have denser breasts.
 Because of their makeup, dense breasts are harder to see through on a mammogram.
 And women with extremely dense breasts are four to five times more likely to get breast cancer than women with fatty breasts.